-passwords are provided locally.
-Be sure to contact the single-dish operations staff before your session starts, in order to get the latest information.
+IP addresses and passwords are provided by the user support.
+Be sure to contact the user support before your session starts, in order to get the latest information.

-You will be asked to insert a password.
 A remote desktop will then appear.
-In it, the ESCS system should already be up and running, and you should see all the textual clients referring to the different containers of the system.
+In it, the DISCOS system should already be up and running, and you should see all the textual clients referring to the different containers/elements of the system.
 If you don’t see them, first check the bottom bar, as they might have been reduced to icons.
 If indeed they are all missing and you need to start the clients, open a terminal and use:

 This opens 9 panels at once:

 Rearrange the panels on the desktop.

 In case any of them does not automatically start, you can manually open them by means of individual command lines, to be given in a terminal shell: